HSBA in Times of Corona

 The HSBA building is currently closed to the public.
 In principle, you can reach the Examination Management by telephone or e-mail and it is staffed daily.
 If you have individual issues that require you to enter the building, please contact us in advance email@example.com.

 If possible, examinations are held in person.
-Students have the option of cancelling individual or all examinations before the start of the examinations by email at email@example.com.
-In view of the incidence of infections, the HSBA is tightening up hygiene precautions and extending the obligation to protect the mouth and nose: i.e. the mouth and nose protection must also be worn while sitting at the seat during the writing of examinations.
+Students have the option of cancelling individual or all examinations before the start of the examinations by email at firstname.lastname@example.org.
+In view of the incidence of infections, the HSBA is tightening up hygiene precautions and extending the obligation to protect the mouth and nose: with a mask i.e. a medical masks (OP masks or masks of the type FFP2 or KN95/N95) must also be worn while sitting at the seat during the writing of examinations.
 Oral examinations and other examinations can also be taken online.

 Semesters abroad and excursions are generally possible but only in close consultation between HSBA and the students and in consideration of the current situation and the applicable regulations.

 The EK Automation Library, branch of the Commerzbibliothek at Willy-Brandt Straße 75, is closed for the public until further notice.
 By this, we hope to prevent the mixture of different study groups and study years.

 Please check the current opening hours of the Library of Commerce (Commerzbibliothek) at Adolphsplatz 1 on this homepage.